abhimm5/Lipipra-font/README.md

 You can test in Hibizcus app (MacOS), adobe photoshop or any app.

 ## License
 Completely open source under MIT.
-Please attribute to the author, so I can make such beautiful works for free and be motivated.
+Note: Please attribute to the author to support the open source community.